TogunOyinade/Customer_Segmentation_for_Subscription_Service_Analysis/README.md

 ![Screenshot (20)](https://github.com/user-attachments/assets/d07fd3f5-90bb-49d0-86bf-e5cc5da6ba29)

-### RECOMMENDATION AND CONCLUSION
----
-1. Basic subscription type had the highest number of Customers
-2. Almost half of the Customers canceled their Subscription.

-* A survey should be done to understand why the customers canceled their subcription.
-*  More interesting or innovative measures should be put in place to encourage customers to select or subscribe to the other segments.

-  THANK YOU😊

 ## Key Insights
 - **Customer Segmentation**: The majority of customers come from the East, with Basic being the most popular subscription type.
 - **Cancellation Trends**: The highest cancellation was with the Basic Subscription type and was from the North.